-- o If only the planners had imagination and recognised good design and didn't work to the lowest common denominator. - o Green low energy not necessarily flint!
+- 5.85 Comments left at the exhibition included the following: - All buildings must be of high quality! - No more designs like the one on east Quay. - Quality not quantity both private and rented.
+Rented a poor quality on the interior.
+Social housing. - Not just pastiche and preserved in aspic. - If only the planners had imagination and recognised good design and didn't work to the lowest common denominator. - o Green low energy not necessarily flint!
 Modern designs. - Any new build must be low carbon.
 Developers must be kept to this!!
-Unlike Hopkins Homes at Staithe Place. - o Must be high spec, low energy, passive house carbon neutral. - o High quality only if it's affordable.
-For the local community. - o This does not happen now. - o It seems that all sites will create problems with losing green sites, is there a way to convert existing buildings?
-Above shops etc. - 5.97 Given the increasing importance that both local people and national Government are placing on design, it is considered that achieving well designed places and promoting high quality design should also be a fundamental aim of this Neighbourhood Plan.
-The Plan therefore sets out its key design principles in the following policy which is applicable to all new development irrespective of size and type (e.g. residential extensions, conversions, changes of use and non-residential developments).
+Unlike Hopkins Homes at Staithe Place. - Must be high spec, low energy, passive house carbon neutral. - High quality only if it's affordable.
+For the local community. - This does not happen now. - It seems that all sites will create problems with losing green sites, is there a way to convert existing buildings?
+Above shops etc. - 5.86 Given the increasing importance that both local people and national Government are placing on design, it is considered that achieving well designed places and promoting high quality design should also be a fundamental aim of this Neighbourhood Plan.
+The Plan therefore sets out its key design principles in the following policy which is applicable to all new development irrespective of scale (e.g. residential extensions, conversions, changes of use and non-residential developments).